 In time the pastures, wild roses, and honeysuckle gave way to streets, entrances to which were graced by brick pillars with concrete urns of vines, petunias, and geraniums.
 One of the first clusters of houses sprung up near the Evers’ gardens on Langdon Farm Road.
 Graceland soon became home to such early settlers as the Banzhafs, Woods, Webers, and Shroyers.
 The Shroyers were around the corner on Langdon.
 Meantime, Keith Watcher, on Bremont, was watching a nucleus that grew around his unique home – same for Bob Folzenlogen on Hammel.

+On February 3, 1947, Golf Manor was incorporated and elections for the first mayor and council were held June 3, 1947.
 It wasn’t long until the number of rooftops in Golf Manor grew by leaps and bounds.
 A feeling of community developed.
 Organizations came into existence: Woman’s Club, Civic Club, Volunteer Fire Department, Life Saving, Recreation Commission, Scouting, and Camp Fire activity.
 To make these groups swing financially and socially, there were festivals and dances.
 The dances were held at Hickey’s Garage on Wiehe (Kalb’s Garage now).
 The dances were costume parties and holiday get-togethers.
 They even had an orchestra seated on a stage, which could be raised and lowered (it was atop the grease rack).
 The prices of admission you wouldn’t believe!
 There were also dinners featuring “chicken in the rough” with biscuits and honey.

 In time, the Mother of Sorrows Church was founded to serve Golf Manor and Roselawn.
 The congregation met in Hickey’s Garage.
 Midnight Mass on Christmas Eve found the walls bulging.
 Later came the Golf Manor Synagogue on Stover Avenue.